HarshSheth1128/Song-Sync/README.md

 ## Tech Stack

 ### Front-end
 I am using React on the frontend with sass to preprocess the CSS.
+All the components and UI/UX are designed completely on my own.

 ### Back-end
 On the backend I'm using Express and a MySQL database.
-The databse will be hosted using a service like Amazon RDS.
+The database will be hosted using a service like Amazon RDS.
+I will have to use a AWS lamba with a cron job to perform the sync.

 ### Hosting
 I plan on hosting this application on AWS, primarily because it is cheap and reliable